 I had errands to run.
 I had food to eat.
 I had friends to see.

 As I made my way down the main street of Sukhumvit, I marveled at the new buildings.
-There was surprise at seeing that derelict buildings, after being there for more years than I can remember, had finally been torn down.
+I felt surprise at seeing that derelict buildings, after being there for more years than I can remember, had finally been torn down.
 Bangkok was changing.

 But it still felt like home.